LaunchCodeEducation/liftoff/src/modules/demo-projects/event-log/index.rst

 stands, and they then began looking at the application code itself.

 By working in small units and refactoring as he goes, Chris has kept his code clean and readable.
-There is no “dead code” (i.e. code no longer being used), commented-out snippets, or messy files.
+There is no "dead code" (i.e. code no longer being used), commented-out snippets, or messy files.

 He had a few comments on things that could be improved: